 Yes, a few books feature the 281st, mostly from the SF community, as Thomas A. Ross's Privileges of War describing an episode at an A Team camp in the mountainous reaches of South Vietnam.

-But at least two have 281st members as author.
+now, at least three have 281st members as author.
 Al Rampone wrote Silent Birdmen many years ago about a few battles in the spring of '67 and the personal adventures of a few us.
-His book remains occassionally available on Amazon.com.
+Find his book occassionally available on Amazon.com.

-See our history section, publications page for other.
+See our history section, publications page for other historical items.

 the Best.
 Buy it from our PX; as of this writing, it is not the book by the same title on Amazon.com.

 "As a family member waiting at home while my husband served as a pilot in Viet

 Nam, we really never knew what the guys were doing on a daily basis.
 The news we

 received from the media was dismal and letters home were somewhat short.
 Thanks

 to the 28lst AHC and this wonderful book, we will now know.
 The camraderie and